Lord Sebastian COE

 Athletics

-Chair of the Diamond League AC; Member, Executive Council, Association of National Olympic Committees (ANOC); Chair, ANOC Working Group on Youth; Council, Association of Summer Olympic International Federations (ASOIF)
+Chair of the Diamond League AC; Member, Executive Council, Association of National Olympic Committees (ANOC); Chair, ANOC Working Group on Youth; Council, Association of Summer Olympic International Federations (ASOIF); British Olympic Association Board, as an IOC Member

 Member, Laureus World Sport Academy; Founder and Trustee, Sebastian Coe Charitable Foundation CIO

-Chairman and Director, The Complete Leisure Group (CLG); Non-Executive Director, Vitality Companies; Non-Executive Director, Fortescue Metals Group; Chancellor, Loughborough University; Senior Adviser, Morgan Stanley and Co.
-International; Strategic Advisor and ambassador for Vitality life and health insurance; Consultant, Chelsea Football Club; Ambassador, Horometrie SA
+Chairman and Director, The Complete Leisure Group (CLG);; Non-Executive Director, Fortescue Metals Group; Chancellor, Loughborough University;; Strategic Advisor and ambassador for Vitality life and health insurance;; Ambassador, Horometrie SA; Chair, Manchester United Regeneration Taskforce